How To Fix A Laptop That Wont Boot

 Error, Warning, Computer Crash, Internet

-The laptop starts up, but shuts down?
+The laptop starts up but shuts down.

 Read Also: How to Take Care of Your Laptop in Summer

-Bad contact of memory card, screen, and graphics card
+Inadequate contact of memory card, screen, and graphics card

 Damage to the memory card, screen, and graphics card